2019–20 Western United FC season

-The 2019–20 season is the first in the history of Western United Football Club.
-The club competed in the A-League for the first time though it did not compete in the FFA Cup.
+The 2019–20 season was the Western United Football Club's first season.
+Western United competed in the A-League for the first time, though they did not compete in the FFA Cup.

 On 24 March 2020, the FFA announced that the 2019–20 A-League season would be postponed until further notice due to the COVID-19 pandemic in Australia and New Zealand.
 The season resumed on 17 July 2020.
+Western United finished fifth in their inaugural A-League season, finishing at the semi-finals.